gbxyz/czds-php/README.md

 ## Get an iterator

 This is useful for large zones.
-Instead of loading the entire zone into memory, you can an object can be iterated on:
+Instead of loading the entire zone into memory, you get an object can be iterated on, which returns objects which are instances of the various `Net_DNS2_RR_*` classes.

 ```php